Sewar77/Android_App/README.md

 # Android_App
-Android Allpication for scrolling the screen to show more.
+Android Application for scrolling the screen to show more.